OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.md

 ### Sample age

-The **Vegvault** database deals with both current and paleo data. therefore, each `Sample` has the indication of *age*, with modern samples being set to 0.
-To embrace the uncertainty from age-depth modeling paleo-record, the **Vegvault** database has a structure to hold an uncertainty matrix containing information about all *potential ages* of each `Sample` from a paleo `Dataset`.
+The **VegVault** database deals with both current and paleo data.
+Therefore, each `Sample` has the indication of *age*, with modern samples being set to 0.
+To embrace the uncertainty from age-depth modeling paleo-record, the **VegVault** database has a structure to hold an uncertainty matrix containing information about all *potential ages* of each `Sample` from a paleo `Dataset`.